joeyrush/better-migrate-seed/README.md

 # Better Migrate Seed
-A wrapper around the `artisan migrate:fresh --seed` command in Laravel which provides some extra quality of life functionality to assist during development.
+A wrapper around the `artisan migrate:fresh --seed` command in Laravel with some added quality of life functionality to assist during development.

 ## Overview
-The command takes the signature `artisan seed:migrate`

-Upon running the command, you'll be presented with the option to generate a complete set of seeders based on your current database.
-The goal here is to make it **super** easy to switch between different database states for local development.

-**Example:** you've noticed a bug in your application based on some data you've setup through testing and you want to be able to easily recreate this scenario at a later date.
-You could either export the data or manually set up seeders, but both require some context switching.
-With this package, you can just run the same command that migrates and seeds your database to either create a set of seeders or run a previously generated batch (or both).
+This package allows you to create a snapshot of your database by generating a series of seeders (1 per table, plus a base seeder which calls all of the seeders) which sit within a named sub-directory in your `database/seeds` directory.
+You can then use these grouped seeders to populate your database from scratch after a fresh migrate - all within the same command.

+> You're free to customize the generated seeders, but be aware that if you generate another snapshot with an identical name - the new ones will overwrite the old ones.

 ### Available Commands
 There are 3 commands available with this package: